hpi-sam/dps.training_shared_files/README.md

-# BPMANV-App-Widgets
+# BPMANV-App-SharedFiles

-This package provides Widgets for both the trainee and trainer App of the digital dPS.
+This package provides Widgets, data models and API-Routes for both the trainee and trainer App of the digital dPS.

 Right now, the package provides the following widgets:

 - PatientInformtationWidget consisting serveraly internal widgets

-This package depends on the BPMANV-App-ApiService package (https://github.com/hpi-sam/BPMANV-App-ApiService).

 # Usage